 Second NoticeUnlawful Detainer

 You respond to the Summons by completing a court form called an Answer.
-Your answer must filed on this form and it must be typewritten and you must follow certain legal procedures.
-The Eviction Defense Collaborative at 995 Market St, Suite 1200 (Market & 6th Streets), will help you complete the paperwork and file an Answer.
-You must go there in person (hours are 9:30 AM to 11:30 AM and 1:00 PM to 3:00 PM, Monday through Friday.
+Your answer must be filed on this form, it must be typewritten, and you must follow certain legal procedures.
+The Eviction Defense Collaborative, will help you complete the paperwork and file an Answer.
+You must go there in person.

 You may have

-various legal defenses: Your not paying rent can be justified because
+various legal defenses: Not paying rent can be justified because

 landlords mothers not moving in because she supposedly moved